-CDC 230736/01 for the Project was issued under the TISEPP on 27 February 2024.
-The CDC included conditions relevant to the construction of the Project and to this Addendum.
+The CDC's include conditions relevant to the construction of the Project and this Addendum.
 The compliance of this Addendum with the relevant conditions of the approvals and consents is detailed in Section 2.1.

 1.2.
-Addendum Purpose and Application
+Purpose and Application